RedStone OEV Auctions

 // 2.
 Execute your liquidations on the underlying markets

 // 3.
-Swap seized collateral back to native HYPE to secure your profit
+Swap seized collateral back to native token to secure your profit

 }